What is LPG and should I convert to it?

 LPG stands for liquefied petroleum gas and is a type of 'liquid gas' that can be used as fuel for a variety of purposes, including powering cars.

-While traditionally it was deliberately burnt off and wasted, it’s now recognised as a versatile low-carbon fuel – and used productively.
+While traditionally it was deliberately burnt off and wasted, in the last few decades it's been recognised as a versatile low-carbon fuel – and used productively.

 Although the phrase ‘liquid gas’ appears to be a contradiction in terms, it actually describes a clear gas that turns to liquid when subjected to pressure or cooling: it’s this characteristic that allows it to be stored in tanks in a vehicle.

-The advantage of this is clear when you look at filling station prices for the two fuels: LPG fuel typically costs around half the price of petrol.
+The advantage of this is clear when you look at filling station prices for the two fuels: LPG fuel is well under £1 a litre in 2024, whereas petrol and diesel hasn't been under that figure since 2007.

-Although cars are unlikely to be more fuel-efficient when running on LPG, you could still soon halve your fuel bills.
+Although cars are unlikely to be more fuel-efficient when running on LPG, you could still save a chunk on your fuel bills.
 Once the cost of the LPG conversion has been paid off, this could add up to a significant saving – and the more you drive, the more you save.

 Why is it not more widely used?

-Although LPG is widely used by homes and business, less than one percent of cars on UK roads are fuelled by it.
+Although LPG is widely used by homes and businesses, less than one percent of cars on UK roads are fuelled by it.

-There are a number of reasons why many people are reluctant to convert their car to run on LPG (read our summary below), but one of the biggest reasons is the lack of incentives from the UK Government.
+There are a number of reasons why many people are reluctant to convert their car to run on LPG but one of the biggest reasons is the lack of incentives from the UK Government.

 Although cars converted by approved companies may qualify to save on vehicle excise duty (VED), by being classed as an ‘alternatively-fuelled’ car, the latest rules mean these only save £10 per year on road tax.